Whistleblowing in Canada

 Why Government Protection Falls Short

-- Limited Mandate: The PSDPA covers only federal public servants—private-sector whistleblowers have no comprehensive shield.
+- Limited Mandate: The PSDPA covers only federal public servants — private-sector whistleblowers have no comprehensive shield.

 - Enforcement Gaps: Only a handful of cases ever reach the Integrity Commissioner or Tribunal, and remedies are rarely granted.

-- Burden of Proof: You must prove your employer acted “to punish” your disclosure—a high bar that few can clear.
+- Burden of Proof: You must prove your employer acted "to punish" your disclosure — a high bar that few can clear.

 - Lack of Anonymity: Disclosures often require identifying information, exposing you to retaliation before any investigation even begins.

-- Provincial Patchwork: Some provinces protect public-sector workers, two extend limited private-sector coverage—but most jurisdictions leave gaps.
+- Provincial Patchwork: Some provinces protect public-sector workers, two extend limited private-sector coverage — but most jurisdictions leave gaps.

 Real-World Consequences